pyscript/docs/docs/user-guide/dom.md

 `paragraphs` collection.

 The same way we can read attributes, we can also set an attribute directly in the collection.
-For instance, you can directly set the html content of all the elements in the collection
+For instance, you can directly set the html content of all the elements in the collection:

 ```python
 # This will change the text of all H1 elements in the page
 pydom['h1'].html = "That's cool :)"
 ```

-or perhaps change their style
+or perhaps change their style:

 ```
 paragraphs.style['background-color'] = 'lightyellow'
 ```

-`ElementCollection` currently support the following attributes:
+`ElementCollection` currently supports the following attributes:

 * `style`: just like in `Element`, this proxy attribute can be used to change the style of the elements in a collection by setting the proper CSS rules, using `style` with the same API as a dictionary.